monsoonmaelstrom/book2/book2.md

 “You know me.
 Full of hubris,” I say softly.

-“But do you think you can do it?” he asks me seriously.
+“But do you think you can do it?” he asks seriously.

 “Yes.”

 The only real question is how much of myself I’ll have to give up to do it.
 Or how much I won’t.
-I don’t know which thought is worse—that I’ll have to become more like her or that I’m already so much like her it won’t matter.
+I don’t know which thought is worse—that I’ll have to become more like her, or that I’m already so much like her it won’t matter.

 “What are you going to do about Iverson?”
-Alex asks.
+Alex probes.
 “Seems like this is definitely the sort of thing he’d be able to feel.”

 “Yeah.
 It does.”